An Approach to Causal Inference over Stochastic Networks: Case-Study of Smoking Behavior within a High School

 In this section we give a real data case-study utilizing ERNM to relax the fixed network assumption as well as conditional unconfoundedness of the edges and nodal potential outcomes.
 In this case we do not know the ground truth, so the purpose of this section is to demonstrate that our method produces plausible posterior estimand distributions and to highlight the differences between methods for these data.
 We also performed a simulation study with known data generating processes which is contained in the supplement.

-We consider one of the school social networks from the well known Adolescent Health study \citep{AddHealth2007}.
+We consider one of the school social networks from the National Longitudinal Study of Adolescent Health \citep{AddHealth2007}.
 The network we used for this example has \(869\) nodes of which \(462\) were male and \(407\) were female, with \(344\) having reported trying a cigarette at least once.
 For consistency with \cite{fellows2012}, gender was coded as \(1\) for male and \(0\) for females, hence the gender coefficients reported correspond to males.

 We consider the following estimands and estimate them under different frameworks: